crispruby/CSharp-Unity-Commander-Ruby-on-Journey/README.md

 - **Itch.io**: https://captain-garneto.itch.io/commander
 - **Unity Play**: https://play.unity.com/en/games/45e3545c-0565-4274-ba29-a1f34d22a69e/commander-rubys-journeys

-## How to Run

-1. Open the project in Unity (version 2020.3.39)
-2. Load the main scene
-3. Press Play to start the game

 ## Notes

 This project is a Unity game prototype built for learning and experimentation with C# scripting and basic game mechanics.